 There are a few things to consider before you embark on your journey, and you might want to ask yourself some questions before you commit.

 - Are you productive while working remotely or do you get a buzz from being an office socialite?

 - Do you already have a remote job?
 If not, do you have a skill set that can remotely bring in income?

 - Are you a homebody or does traveling invigorate you?
 Can you concentrate in unfamiliar environments?

 Once you’ve decided the nomadic lifestyle is the life for you, there are a few best practices to keep in mind, both in regard to finances and lifestyle.

-Before you can become a digital nomad, first you must downsize.
+Before you can become a modern nomad, first you must downsize.
 Unless you’re planning on keeping your home as-is or storing your things elsewhere, chances are you’re going to have to figure out how to pack up your life and make it mobile.

 It’s good to designate one of the smaller bags as your “work bag.”
 In it, you might want to keep the following things

 - Noise canceling headphones